rstudio/education.rstudio.com/content/blog/2020-07-09-cloud-update/index.markdown

   author: Nacho Rochon
 ---

 > This is a guest blog post written by the RStudio marketing and Cloud teams.
-The RStudio Education team knows that our readers use RStudio Cloud, and care about upcoming changes to RStudio Cloud pricing.
+The RStudio Education team knows that many of our readers use RStudio Cloud and are interested in finding out about upcoming changes to RStudio Cloud pricing.
 These changes will be in effect beginning on August 3rd, 2020.

 ## What is RStudio Cloud?